prggmr/zf2-docpx/zend/EventManager/EventManager.rst

     one or more times, typically to attach to multiple events using local methods.

-    :param ListenerAggregateInterface $aggregate:
+    :param ListenerAggregateInterface:
-    :param int $priority: If provided, a suggested priority for the aggregate to use
+    :param int: If provided, a suggested priority for the aggregate to use

     :rtype: mixed return value of {@link ListenerAggregateInterface::attach()}